 Before your first appointment

-We will discuss your treatment needs by phone/email prior to your first appointment to help decide how long is required.
+We will discuss your treatment needs by phone/email prior to let you know what might be involved, and possible costs.

-Splints are not required by everyone, if you do require a splint for your treatment, we will advise on the most cost effective option for you.
+Splints are not required by everyone, if you do require a splint for your treatment, typical costs for custom made

 A hand therapist can help you to continue your hobbies and get back to what you enjoy